frame-lang/frame-docs/advanced_frame/services.rst

         ##

-This system is a good example of Hierarchical State Machines (HSMs) ability to factor out common behavior using the dispatch operator **=>**.
+This system is also a good example of Hierarchical State Machines (HSMs) ability to factor out common behavior using the dispatch operator **=>**.